trnchristian94/MernPCReview/README.md

 Modules for Redux validation
 axios: promise based HTTP client for making requests to our backend
-classnames: used for conditional classes in our JSX
 jwt-decode: used to decode our jwt so we can get user data from it
 react-redux: allows us to use Redux with React
 react-router-dom: used for routing purposes